Military ranks and insignia of Bosnia and Herzegovina

-Military rank system and military insignia of Bosnia and Herzegovina shows the military rank system and insignias used by the Army of the Republic of Bosnia and Herzegovina that existed from 1992 to 2005 and the current Armed Forces of Bosnia-Herzegovina (OSBIH - Oružane Snage Bosne i Hercegovine) that exists from 2006 to present.
-The ranks are defined in Article 155, Article 156, Article 157 and Article 158 of the Law on Service in the Armed Forces of Bosnia-Herzegovina.
+The Military rank system and military insignia of Bosnia and Herzegovina shows the military rank system and insignias used by the Army of the Republic of Bosnia and Herzegovina that existed from 1992 to 1996, the Army of the Federation of Bosnia and Herzegovina that existed from 1996 to 2006, and the current Armed Forces of Bosnia-Herzegovina, created in 2006.
+The ranks are defined in Articles 155 through 158 of the Law on Service in the Armed Forces of Bosnia-Herzegovina.

 Current ranks

+As a result of the Dayton Agreement, a defense reform led in 2006 to the formation of the unified Armed Forces of Bosnia and Herzegovina which saw new military ranks and insignia in appearance and style, visually distinct from both the Army of the Federation of Bosnia and Herzegovina and insignia used by Republika Srpska.

 Commissioned officer ranks

 The rank insignia of commissioned officers.